Making Miso at Home- the Revival of a Once Ubiquitous Late Winter Rite

 Why has there been a revival of the custom of making miso at home.
 Well, I have thought about it long and hard and have come up with several reasonable explanations.

 Interestingly, it seems that one of the reasons making it difficult in recent decades to make miso at home was the proliferation of heating in homes.
-Miso making, especially the initial period of fermantation requires cold.
+Miso making, especially the initial period of fermentation requires cold.
 In the old days Japanese homes were not heated at all.
 In recent years, however, not only do nearly all homes have some sort of space heaters, but many homes are heated on a wider scale.
-Large apartment complexex also tend to be less cold.
+Large apartment complexes also tend to be less cold.
 This makes for conditions which are not optimal for making miso.

 Thee is of course the desire by many to be aware of exactly what is included in what one eats and since it is possible ( or should I say, certain) that most commercially produced miso products contain all sorts of additives and chemicals- it is understandable why one would want to made it from scratch.